adobrich/bash/README.md

 # Collection of dotfiles
-Scripts and other useful things
-Simply run the install file to access all the goodness
+Simply run the install file to access all the goodness.

 ```
-chmod 744 install.sh
+$ chmod 744 install.sh
-./install.sh
+$ ./install.sh
 ```